Cross-partner working on targeted screening: UK NSC, NICE and HIS

-Carolina is the Targeted Screening Lead for the UK NSC Secretariat and the Department of Health and Social Care screening team.
-She has a background in public policy and public policy research and evaluation.
-She has worked on several cervical screening projects for the UK NSC, including the UK NSC’s in-service evaluation of HPV self-sampling in the NHS Cervical Screening Programme and the HPValidate study in England.
+Carolina has worked on several cervical screening projects for the UK NSC, including the HPValidate study in England and leading the UK NSC’s work on an in-service evaluation of HPV self-sampling in the NHS Cervical Screening Programme.

 The UK NSC evidence review process guidance has been updated with an expanded definition of in-service evaluation.